Application Fee (non-refundable): $55.00

 Specific information about how to submit the portfolio and the contents of the Applicant Digital Portfolio of Artwork can be found below and on the department website (http://www.augusta.edu/medart).

 A formal portfolio review is part of the in-person interview.
-The applicant must bring a portfolio of artwork that includes 20 images, including the 17 required pieces for the Applicant Digital Portfolio of Artwork (see above).
-Also, bringing a sketchbook(s) to display is highly recommended.
-For the convenience of the applicant, photographs may be substituted for very large pieces or sculptures.
-All works must be tangible originals or prints; no digital presentations, eBooks or websites will be allowed.
+The applicant must submit a digital portfolio of artwork that includes 20 images, including the 17 required pieces for the Applicant Digital Portfolio of Artwork (see above).